-- Greater Boston Chamber of Commerce, Board member
+- Greater Boston Chamber of Commerce, Member of the Board

-- University of Delaware, Department of Engineering, member of the Advisory Council
+- University of Delaware, Department of Chemical Engineering, Member of the Advisory Council

-- Princeton University, Department of Engineering, member of the Advisory Council
+- Princeton University, Department of Chemical Engineering, Member of the Advisory Council

 Kai Beckmann, Executive Board member and CEO Performance Materials:

 - German Federation of Chemical Employers’ Associations (BAVC), President

 - Fraunhofer Institute for Computer Graphics Research (IGD), Chairman of the Advisory Board

 - Confederation of German Employers’ Associations (BDA), Vice President